5th Portuguese India Armada (Albuquerque, 1503): Saldanha in Africa

 Throughout much of this, the third squadron of the Fifth Armada were still fruitlessly looking for each other in Africa.
 Diogo Fernandes Pereira had long disappeared from sight somewhere after Cape Verde, and had hurried on ahead by himself, while the other two ships, António de Saldanha and Rui Lourenço Ravasco, ended up by mistake at São Tomé.

 Table Bay

-In the Summer of 1503, while the Albuquerques were doubling the Cape, the third squadron was probably still making is way painfully down the African coast, tacking against contrary winds and currents.
+In the Summer of 1503, while the Albuquerques were doubling the Cape, the third squadron was probably still making its way painfully down the African coast, tacking against contrary winds and currents.
 Somewhere along this process, Saldanha lost track of Ravasco as well.

 Again, by poor piloting, Saldanha miscalculated his Cape crossing, and ended up making landfall just north of the Cape of Good Hope.
 To check if the cape had been surpassed, Saldanha anchored in the hitherto unknown Table Bay, and went ashore.
 He is said to have climbed Table Mountain and observed Cape Point and the vast expanse of False Bay beneath it.
 Saldanha thus became the first European to set foot in what is to become modern Cape Town.
 During this landing, there was an apparent skirmish with local Khoikhoi, in which Saldanha got slightly wounded.